Home Loan EMI Calculator

 To complete your home loan application, you need to submit a few documents to your lender.
 Listed below are some of the documents necessary for home loans:

-- Filled in home loan application form.
+- Filled out in home loan application form.

-- Identity proof – Passport, Aadhaar card, Voter ID, PAN Card and driving license are acceptable proof of identity.
+- Identity proof – Passport, Aadhaar card, Voter ID, PAN Card, and driving license are acceptable proof of identity.

 - Passport-sized photographs

-- Age proof – Birth certificate, PAN card, passport, bank passbook, Aadhaar card and driving license are valid evidence of your age.
+- Age proof – Birth certificate, PAN card, passport, bank passbook, Aadhaar card, and driving license are valid evidence of your age.

-- Address proof – Bank passbook, Aadhaar card, utility bills and voter ID are some of the documents whose photocopies you can provide in this regard.
+- Address proof – Bank passbook, Aadhaar card, utility bills, and voter ID are some of the documents whose photocopies you can provide in this regard.

 - Letter from current employer